Nytra/ResoniteHotReloadLib/README.md

 ## Known Issues

-Currently there is no way to create a new ModConfiguration from the newly loaded assembly.
-So if you try to add new config keys it won't work.
+Currently there is no way to create a new mod configuration definition from the newly loaded assembly.
+So if you try to add new config keys or change existing keys it won't work.

-If you are using ConfigurationChangedEvents make sure you are comparing the keys by name and not by object because they will not match.
+If you are using ConfigurationChangedEvents make sure you are comparing the keys by name and not by object because the objects will not match.

 ## Pre-requisites